-Thanks go to all people in the development, implementation and reporting of the Scottish Household Results.
+Thank you to all the people involved in the development, implementation and reporting of the Scottish Household Survey results.

-Primarily, without the goodwill and support of all of the householders who agree to fully participate in the survey, agreeing to both the social interview and the physical inspection of their property, the survey would not be possible.
-Special thanks are due to the thousands of people who gave their time freely for the SHS.
-Particular thanks go to Chris Martin and his colleagues at Ipsos MORI for their continued support and advice across all aspects of the survey management.
+Primarily, thank you to the 10,470 householders who agreed to fully participate in the survey.
+Without your goodwill and support the survey would not be possible.

+Special thanks go to Ipsos MORI for their continued support and advice across all aspects of the survey management and equally to CA Design Services who organise the physical fieldwork and manage the telephone helpline and BRE who conduct modelling with SHS data.
 The fieldwork was undertaken by a team of around 100 interviewers and 50 surveyors and managed by a number of Regional Managers.
 We would like to express our thanks for their commitment and determination.

-Thanks also to Sarah Martin and Jamie Robertson in the Office of the Chief Statistician and Strategic Analysis (OCSSA), Scottish Government, for their contributions to this report and all of the lead analysts in the Scottish Government for their contributions to the main report.
+Thanks also the Office of Chief Statistician team, Scottish Government, for their contributions to this report and all of the lead analysts in the Scottish Government for their contributions to the main report.